 - Visit rochester.apartments.com or rentrochester.com for listings of local apartment complexes.

-- Visit rocrooms.com, a website dedicated to finding housing for the area’s students.
+- Visit rocrooms.com or rentcollegepads.com - both websites dedicated to finding housing for area students.

 - Check out daily newspapers for listings.

-- Ask friends and classmates who rent in the area or have rented.
+- Ask friends and classmates who rent or have rented in the area.

 Call Potential Rentals

-When you find a few rentals that fit your needs, you should call or email the contact person.
-State what you are looking for and when you would be available to view the rental.
+When you find a few rentals that fit your needs, you should call or email the contact people.
+Let the contacts know what you are looking for and when you would be available to view the properties.
 If you will be living with others, you should view the rental together to ensure everyone is satisfied.

-You should view two or more rentals that fit you needs.
+You should view two or more options that fit your needs.
 When looking at each rental, you should take notes and do not be afraid to ask questions!
 Examine the apartment thoroughly and be sure to note the utilities included, the repairs that are needed, and who is responsible for lawn care or snow removal.

 Research the Rental